 Lead Parent Educator and Educational Consultant

-Pam began her career in the disability community 11 years ago, leveraging her professional skills to benefit families who have children with disabilities.
+Pam began her career in the disability community over a decade ago, leveraging her professional skills to benefit families who have children with disabilities.
 In the field of education she has represented families as an Advocate, re-established her local Special Education Parent Advisory Committee, and piloted reading and education programs for students with disabilities.
 She also serves on the Board of Directors for the Pinecroft School, an independent school in Massachusetts.
 Her work in the policy realm has included positions with Massachusetts Families Organizing for Change (MFOFC), and Southeastern MA21 Council, a disability policy collaborative.
 Previously, Pam’s professional career included senior management positions at Thomson-CompuMark, a Thomson Reuters company, where she led various business units and had extensive experience starting up new operations.
 After leaving Thomson, Pam was an independent management consultant for the Commonwealth of Massachusetts, where she was instrumental in developing Mass.Gov, the Commonwealth’s portal for the delivery of cross-governmental information and services.

 Leslie received both her Bachelor’s degree and her Master of Science degree in Occupational Therapy from the University of New Hampshire.
 Her primary practice has been early intervention over the past 15 years, accompanied by forays into school-based practice and outpatient pediatric rehabilitation.
 Early intervention remains her first love because of the family-centered component, as well as the opportunity to work with very tiny babies!
 Her special interests include young infants with significant motor delays, feeding disorders, and sensory-processing disorders, as well as providing support to parents and helping to calm their anxiety in their journey with their child who has a disability.
 She provides community education opportunities to facilitate the inclusion of children with disabilities and provides training to her staff around family-centered care practices.
 Leslie currently works for Cambridge-Somerville Early Intervention.
 She also serves as Director of Enable Boston (disability ministry) at Park Street Church in downtown Boston.
 Previously she also served on the Board of Joni and Friends, a non-profit providing training and resources to churches to welcome, serve and include people with disabilities.
-Leslie has been involved with the Learning Program since its inception in 2009.
+Leslie has been involved with the 3-21 Foundation since its inception.

 Karen received her Master’s degree in Education for moderate special needs at Lesley University and her BA degree from the University of Massachusetts in Amherst in Family and Community Services.
 Her life’s work has encompassed supporting and enabling those with learning differences to live with independence, beginning with her first job after college with the North Shore ARC residential and family support program.
 After more than a decade at the ARC she transitioned to academia, continuing her work with children and families as social worker, educator and researcher.
 She has served in leadership positions as her town Parent Advisory Council (PAC) Co-Chair and on the MDSC Education Task Force.
 Karen keeps abreast of educational practices through continuous professional development, and has completed the Federation for Children with Special Needs’ Advocacy Training, LIPS reading program, Nancibel Visualizing and Verbalizing and RAV-O. Her current work as an educational consultant is based on child-centered approaches for reading, writing and math instruction, with an emphasis on highlighting children’s strengths and interests.
-Karen has been involved in the Learning Program since its inception and provides direct service support to students and families.
+Karen has been involved with the 3-21 Foundation since its inception and provides direct service support to students and families.

 Speech Language Pathologist

 Sarah Burton has a Master of Science Degree in Speech and Language Pathology from Northeastern University.
 She holds ASHA clinical certification and is a licensed speech-language pathologist in Massachusetts.
 She is also certified to teach Orton Gillingham, a multi-sensory program used to teach reading, spelling and writing skills to students with specific learning disabilities.
 For the past nine years she has been the speech and language pathologist at the Mitchell Elementary School in Needham, working with students who have language-based learning difficulties, receptive and expressive language delays, and social communication needs.
 Previously, Sarah spent four years at The Learning Center in Waltham, a private, community-based special education school that serves students with primary diagnoses of autism, developmental disabilities and emotional and behavioral challenges.
-Sarah has been involved with the Learning Program since its inception in 2009.
+Sarah has been involved with the 3-21 Foundation since its inception in 2009.

 Barbara holds a Master’s degree in Education from UMASS Lowell and taught high school English for a short time until she discovered that her true passion is teaching adults.
 After graduation, she worked as a professional development trainer at Millstone Nuclear Power Plant in CT, working in a group devoted to promoting corporate culture change through education and training.
 She spent six years as the Professional Development Coordinator for the Greater Lawrence Educational Collaborative, providing and coordinating training opportunities for the teaching and support staff in 10 MA school districts.
 She now works as a Training Specialist and Social Thinking Coordinator at Moore Center Services, providing training and facilitation for a wonderful staff that supports adults with developmental disabilities and acquired brain injury.
 Barbara is a writer and editor for the recently published MDSC Educator’s Manual.
 As the recipient of the 2013 Dr. Allen C. Crocker Fellowship through the Institute for Community Inclusion, Barbara developed a series of free on-line training materials for paraprofessionals in Massachussetts public schools.
 She also works as a consultant providing professional development opportunities to paraprofessionals in the Chelmsford school district.

 Melissa is an employee at the State House where she works for Senator James Eldridge as an official aide.
 She is also a self-advocate, Special Olympics athlete and a Special Olympics Global Messenger.
 Melissa has always enjoyed working with young children, beginning in high school when she took courses in early childhood development and volunteered as a teacher’s aide at Mt.
 Calvary Christian School in Acton.
 After graduation from high school Melissa worked as a classroom helper and ASL facilitator in an integrated preschool, the New Horizon Preschool in Alaska.
 In addition, for many summers she worked as a camp counselor at the Boxborough Recreation Department’s Summer Program.
 Melissa graduated from the Middlesex College Transition Program and continues to take classes at the college.
 In 2010 Melissa was inducted into the Special Olympics Hall of Fame at a ceremony held at Boston University’s Agganis Arena.
 In 2013, she represented the United States in Alpine skiing at the Special Olympics World Winter Games in Peong Chang, South Korea.
 Melissa presents to many groups on a regular basis and has delivered the keynote address at numerous events.
 Recently, she was invited to present the keynote address at the Northwest Center’s Golden Hearts Luncheon in Seattle, WA.
-She has been involved with the Learning Program since its inception in 2009.
+She has been involved with the 3-21 Foundation since its inception in 2009.